dgerosa/spops/README.md

   - `theta2`: Tilt angle of the heavier black hole at 20 Hz.
   - `deltaphi`: Difference between the azimuthal spin angles at 20 Hz.
   - `SNR`: Signal-to-noise ratio.
 For ground-based detector returns the optimal SNR.
 For LISA returns SNR evaluated at Tobs.
-  - `detectionrate`: Cumulative detection rate, i.e. the weight of each stellar evolution.
+  - `detectionrate`: Detection rate for the targeted detector.

 ### Python module

-We also provide a simple python module to facitate access to our database. `spops` is compatibule with both Python 2 and Python 3 and can installed from the [Python Package index](https://pypi.python.org/pypi/surrkick) using:
+We also provide a simple python module to facitate access to our database. `spops` is compatible with both Python 2 and Python 3 and can installed from the [Python Package index](https://pypi.python.org/pypi/surrkick) using:

     pip install spops